-When drinking water meets federal standards there may not be any health-based benefits to purchasing bottled water or point-of-use devices.
+When drinking water meets federal standards, there may not be any health-based benefits to purchasing bottled water or point-of-use devices.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Holtine (800-426-4791).
+The presence of contaminants does not necessarily indicate that the water poses a health risk.
+More information about contaminants and are not causes for health concern.
+Therefore, secondary constituents are not required to be reported in this document, but they may greatly affect the appearance and taste of your water.

-Secondary Contaminants

-Many constituents (such as calcium, sodium, or iron) that are often found in drinking water can cause taste, color, and odor problems.
+Secondary Contaminants Many constituents (such as calcium, sodium, or iron) that are often found in drinking water can cause taste, color, and odor problems.
 The taste and odor constituents are called secondary constituents and are regulated by the State of Texas, not the EPA.
-These constituents are not causes for health concern.
-Therefore, secondary constituents are not required to be reported in this document, but they may greatly affect the appearance and taste of your water.
+These constituents